justinpearson/StubHub-Ticket-Search-GUI/README.md

 Notes:

-- This project requires You need the excellent lightweight browser-based GUI framework `browsergui`.
+- This project requires the excellent lightweight browser-based GUI framework `browsergui`.
 Install with
     - `easy_install browsergui`
     - or
     - `pip3 install browsergui`